royavraham87/angular_CRUD_nav_redux_Guard/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+### This app contain:
+1. angular with navigation between the components.
+2. simple CRUD that in connected to a django server.
+3. this program contain "behavior subject" - the ability to display information in a different component (just like redux).
+4. the app has Routh Guard- the ability to protect routes in angular for the login (and a logout button).